rvalavi/curves/README.md

   `method = "profile"`, `"pdp"`, `"ice"`, `"ice+pdp"`, or `"ale"`.
 - `bivariate()` for two-predictor profile, PDP, or ALE surfaces as static heatmaps, filled contours, or interactive 3D `plotly` surfaces.
-- `multimodel()` for aggregated profile, PDP, or ALE curves across multiple fitted models, with optional interval ribbons and model overlays.
+- `multimodel()` for ensemble profile, PDP, or ALE curves across multiple fitted models, with optional interval ribbons and member-model overlays.

 A few practical details are worth calling out: